Indigo744/Modx-Revo-Simple-Ace-Code-Editor/readme.md

 It is recommended to disable ReplaceCTRLDKbdShortcut property when using Emmet (as it replace an Emmet shortcut CTRL-D)

 *default: `false`*

+**AcePrintMarginColumn**: Print margin column position

+Set the character position of the print margin (for instance useful if you like to code with 80 chars wide max)

+Set to 0 to disable it completely

+*default: `0`*

 **ChunkDetectMIMEShebang**: Enable 'shebang-style' MIME detection for chunks (in description or in the first line of chunk content).